Australia Moves to Force Google and Facebook to Compensate Media Outlets

 Tweets about this

-TIN-Facebook News Australia Moves to Force Google and Facebook to Compensate Media Outlets (Livia Albeck-Ripka/New York Times - Busin… https://t.co/9y74W5VfZe 2 minutes ago
+John M Melick THIS IS FAIR!
+Australia Moves to Force Google and Facebook to Compensate Media Outlets https://t.co/fkE7D97Omw 25 minutes ago

+Anton Piatigorsky Bring it on, all across the world.
+And then do Spotify...

+Australia Moves to Force Google and Facebook to Compensat… https://t.co/kHTK7rVB1u 30 minutes ago

-The World News Australia Moves to Force Google and Facebook to Compensate Media Outlets https://t.co/1pHAidIM6F 2 minutes ago
+Robert Gumpert Australia Moves to Force Google and Facebook to Compensate Media Outlets https://t.co/GE1Y7CScQX 35 minutes ago